cs194-126/lab1/README.md

 (this example is wired up such that the LED turns on when the voltage on the pin is high).

-For reference, a LED is pinned like:
+For reference, a LED is pinned like (one background square is one breadboard tie point):

 ![LED component](/docs/led-pinning.png?raw=true)

-(note that the flat side on the flange indicates the negative terminal, or cathode (K).
+Note that the flat side on the flange (circled in red) indicates the negative terminal, or cathode (K).
 The other pin is the positive terminal, or anode (A).

 [The Nucleo pinning guide](https://developer.mbed.org/platforms/ST-Nucleo-L432KC/) may be helpful.